visgl/deck.gl/docs/custom-layers.md

 layers, a layer could do both.
 That said, it often makes sense to keep your layers simple.

-## Implementing the Layer Life-cycle Functions
+## Implementing the Layer Lifecycle Functions

 ### Creating, Destroying and Drawing Layers